temperlang/temperlang-blog/posts/tangle-of-strings.md

 false
 ```

-Languages used for server software usually expose these rules via libraries like Java's [*java.text.Collator*](https://docs.oracle.com/javase/8/docs/api/java/text/Collator.html) so that a program can explicitly deal with human-language text in strings using the right locale for the particular end user which may come from an HTTP header or a user preferences database, not the current process's locale environment variables.
+Languages used for server software usually expose these rules via libraries like Java's [*java.text.Collator*](https://docs.oracle.com/javase/8/docs/api/java/text/Collator.html) so that a program can explicitly deal with human-language text in strings using the right locale for the end user.
+That locale may come from an HTTP header or a user preferences database, not the current process's *LC\_\** environment variables.

 Lua is heavily used to script game actions.
 Maybe in a game client, the current locale is a good indicator of the user's preference so this design choice may assist game devs in presenting an inventory list in a way that respects players' preferences.